cisco-iamit/spark-pi/README.md

 ### External Services

 1. Sign up on [developer.ciscospark.com](https://developer.ciscospark.com) and [create a bot](https://developer.ciscospark.com/add-bot.html).
+Save the authorisation token into ```app/config.py``` (as bearer)
 2. Sign up on [ngrok.com](https://ngrok.com) and follow guidelines to run the tunnel to port 8080.
-3. [Create a webhook](https://developer.ciscospark.com/endpoint-webhooks-post.html) for your Spark bot.
-This will ensure that messages sent to your bot will be forwarded via ngrok to your localhost script.
+3. Create a webhook.This will ensure that messages sent to your bot will be forwarded via ngrok to your localhost script.
 Make sure to enable test mode on and enter your bot information on the webpage.
+  * Option 1.
+[Create a webhook](https://developer.ciscospark.com/endpoint-webhooks-post.html) for your Spark bot online.
+  * Option 2.
+Just insert the authorisation token into ```app/config.py``` and the ngrok URL into ```target_url``` in ```app/register.py```.
+Then run it: ```python3.6 app/register.py```.
+If you see "OK", everything is good.

 ## Run Bot

-1. Run ```./ngrok http 8080```
+1. Run ```./ngrok http 8080``` to create a tunnel
-2. Run ```python.63 app/main.py```
+2. Run ```python3.6 app/main.py``` to launch the bot

-3. You can now use your bot.
+Note: every time you run ngrok with a free plan, it changes the URL, which means that you need to reregister the bot.
+The easiest way is to simply insert the new URL into ```app/register.py``` and run it.

+Now, you can access Cisco Spark on [web.ciscospark.com](https://web.ciscospark.com) or download the app to your device.

 ## Bot API